-Europe (Dark Green) – My home, North America (Red) – Where I live.
+Europe (Dark Green) – My home, North America (Red) – Where I lived for 4yrs

 I have the Region Steps on either end, with all the Country Steps squished in the middle, so it’s the travel bracelet version of ‘Between England and Iowa’!!

 One of my latest editions is the Life Less Ordinary coordinates bracelet!
 They reached out to me and gave me a bracelet in return for my review.
 I opted to have the coordinates of my home town engraved on the bracelet but the possibilities are literally endless!

 I loved the way you can choice the colour of the band too.
 As you can see, it fits in perfectly with the style of travel bracelets that I love wearing!
 You can read my whole review about the company and the bracelets here: Life Less Ordinary Coordinates Bracelet: Ethical Travel Jewellery!

 Pura Vida Bracelets